1. Learn More About the Florida Clean Marina Program

 2. Take the Florida Clean Marina Pledge & Submit an Application

 CMP promotes and celebrates voluntary adoption of measures to reduce pollution from marinas and recreational boats.
 By completing a Clean Marina Application and signing the pledge, you make a commitment to actively pursue practices that protect Florida’s waters from harmful chemicals, excess nutrients and marine debris.
-Upon completion, electronic submission to a Tallahassee Clean Marina Program coordinator can be completed through one simple click, or by email to Clean.Marina.Program@dep.state.fl.us.
+Upon completion, electronic submission to a Tallahassee Clean Marina Program can be completed by emailing to Clean.Marina.Program@dep.state.fl.us.

 3. Conduct a Self-assessment of Your Facility